epoirierIRD/Chlorophyll-Fluorometer/README.md

 2. **Make Your Changes** and test them thoroughly.

 3. **Submit a Pull Request** with a detailed description of your changes.

-## Avenues for Improvement

-- The photodiode becomes saturated when used outdoors in bright light.
-- The PVC box may not withstand high pressure underwater.

-Contributions are welcomed to improve these points.

 ## Contributors